-To share their road safety message with their peers, the class will host a film festival and award the most talented film producers with an additional stamp for their Safe Journeys Student Road Map.
+To share their road safety message with their peers, the class will host a film festival and award the most talented film producers with an additional stamp for their Safe Journeys Program Student Road Map.

-1. THE ROAD SAFETY FILM FESTIVAL
+THE ROAD SAFETY FILM FESTIVAL

-Have students share the advertisement they made at Road to Zero.
-In large classes, it may be necessary to break into groups to view a selection of the advertisements.
+Have students share the ad they made at Road to Zero.
+In large classes, it may be necessary to break into groups to view a selection of the ads.

-Have the audience (the other group members) assess the advertisements using the Film Festival Recording Sheet.
+Have the audience (the other group members) assess the ads using the Film Festival Recording Sheet (page 22 of the Safe Journeys Program Teacher Guide).

-Distribute one Film Festival Recording Sheet per advertisement.
-Collectively, the audience must comment on and score each advertisement according to the criteria.
+Distribute one Film Festival Recording Sheet per ad.
+Collectively, the audience must comment on and score each ad according to the criteria.

-After allowing time to discuss and record the assessments, come together to share the results and make an informed comparison for winning advertisements in the following categories:
+After allowing time to discuss and record the assessments, come together to share the results and make an informed comparison for winning ads in the following categories: